Home > Interview > “CONSTANT DRIVE FOR INNOVATION CHALLENGES US AND BRINGS OUT THE BEST IN OUR BUILDINGS”

 Gopal: There is plenty of work.
-There will come phases of gloom when there will be no projects and most would remain unoccupied.
+There will come phases of gloom when there will be no projects and most will remain unoccupied.
 But this is temporary in nature.
-But, beyond any iota of doubt there is immense scope of work available for all of them.
-There are hardly any A list contractors who can take up the volumes that are needed across the country.
-Just about 10 façade and window contracting firms are working for almost all the major projects.
-Others need to identify the opportunity and encash it before they are doomed to a permanent failure.
+But, beyond any iota of doubt, there is immense scope of work available for all of them.
+There are hardly any A-list contractors who can take up the volumes that are needed across the country.
+Just about 10 façade and window contracting firms are working on almost all the major projects.
+Others need to identify the opportunity and encash it before they are doomed to permanent failure.

 WFM:Why do you think they are failing?

 Gopal: Bad management is one of the major reasons.
-As developers we need to close and handover units by units.
+As developers we need to close and hand over units by units.
 A contractor can’t come and tell me that I will install bathroom windows today and bedroom windows tomorrow.
 I won’t do it to my customers.
-I can’t handover bathroom today and bedroom tomorrow to them.
+I can’t hand over the bathroom today and the bedroom tomorrow to them.

-This is contractor’s suicide as well as mine.
+This is the contractor’s suicide as well as mine.

 WFM:Don’t you think it has to do with the cash flow also?
 They don’t get paid in time so they can’t deliver as per schedule schedule?

-The buildings are going skywards.
-There has to be a basic parameter which you must work on.
+The buildings are going skyward.
+There has to be a basic parameter that you must work on.
 At the same time, the inclusion of impractical should be avoided.

-It is good initiative.
-We wish you all good luck .
+It is a good initiative.
+We wish you all good luck.